OJB-Quantum/BlenderPy-Scripts/README.md

 _______________________________________________________________________________________________________________________________________________________________________

-Links to programs used in the workflow:
+Links to programs used in the workflow example:

 Avogadro2: https://github.com/openchemistry/avogadrolibs